The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: Conclusions

-In this paper, we have presented the calculations of the static heavy quark-\antiquark{} potential within the string theory for an arbitrary stationary background.
-We established that for a simple U-shaped string with only radial dependence on the space string coordinate, $x_r'(\sigma) \neq 0$, the string is generally not symmetric about its turning point, and the symmetry (at least for the EoM) restores only for backgrounds with $h_{pr} = G_{00} G_{pr} - G_{0p} G_{0r} = 0$.
-Consequently, such asymmetric strings directly probe a possibility of the parity violation in the quark-\antiquark{} interaction.
-Nevertheless, we obtained a general expression~\eqref{eq:result:V:general} for the static potential within a non-symmetric string profile.
+In this paper, we have presented calculations of the separation distance and static potential energy for a heavy quark-\antiquark{} pair within the string theory for an arbitrary stationary background.
+We established that for a simple U-shaped string with only radial dependence on the space string coordinate, $x_r'(\sigma) \neq 0$, the string is generally not symmetric with respect to the turning point, and the symmetry (at least for the EoM) restores only for backgrounds with a single constraint: $h_{pr} = G_{00} G_{pr} - G_{0p} G_{0r} = 0$.
+Consequently, such asymmetric strings may probe a possibility of the parity violation in the quark-\antiquark{} interaction, taking into account that confident evidences of the violation should be extracted from other appropriate invariant quantities.

-Then, we shown that for a simple string configuration (only radial dependency $x_i'=0$, $x_r' \neq 0$ and symmetry with respect to the turning point) one can directly isolate a linear-in-distance term even for complicated non-diagonal metrics with the only one constraint ($h_{pr} = G_{00}G_{pr} - G_{0p}G_{0r} = 0$), see~Eq.~\eqref{eq:result:V:special}.
-It is a wide class of the backgrounds, including simple diagonal (or semi-diagonal with respect to $p$ and $r$ as for the AdS family solutions) cases, stationary metrics, special cases with $G_{pr}=\frac{G_{0p}G_{0r}}{G_{00}}$, where one can diagonalize this metric part by a simple time shift depending on $r$ and $p$, etc. It also means that one can initially work with simplified version of the Nambu--Goto action, expressed in terms of the first integral and the distance between string endpoints (quarks), see~\eqref{eq:result:action:hpr}.
+Nevertheless, we obtained general expressions for the distance~\eqref{eq:L-and-action:x_r:L} and potential~\eqref{eq:result:V:general} within a non-symmetric arbitrary string profile.
+Then, we shown that for a simple string ansatz (only radial dependency $x_i'=0$, $x_r' \neq 0$ and symmetry with respect to the turning point, see~Fig.~\ref{fig:string-profile}) one can directly isolate a linear-in-distance term even for complicated non-diagonal metrics with the only one constraint ($h_{pr} = 0$), see~Eq.~\eqref{eq:result:V:special}.
+It is a wide class of the backgrounds, including simple diagonal (or semi-diagonal with respect to $p$ and $r$ as for the AdS family solutions) cases, stationary metrics, special cases with $G_{pr}=\frac{G_{0p}G_{0r}}{G_{00}}$, where one can diagonalize this metric part by a simple time shift depending on $r$ and $p$, etc. It also means that one can initially work with a simplified version of the Nambu--Goto action, expressed in terms of the first integral and the distance between string endpoints (quarks), see~\eqref{eq:result:action:hpr}.